AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 ### c) Minimizing all corpus files

 The shorter the input files that still traverse the same path within the target, the better the fuzzing will be.
-This minimization is done with `afl-tmin` however it is a long process as this has to be done for every file:
+This minimization is done with `afl-tmin`, however, it is a long process as this has to be done for every file:

 ```
 mkdir input